 DBVI continues to seek access and training in assistive technology through its collaboration with training and equipment loan programs such as Maine CITE, AllTech and Alpha One, and through equipment demonstrations offered at conferences, seminars and through on-line videos and product dissemination.
 DBVI O&M instructors seek and disseminate feedback regarding service and equipment needs, available resources and emerging technologies though quarterly meetings and on-line discussion portals.
 DBVI recently purchased a number of O & M requested technologies to allow for decreased dependence on loan programs, improved access to technologies for our clients and greater flexibility in providing that access.

 (8)(C).
 Many DBVI consumers need assistive technology to overcome barriers to have equitable access to services and employment.
 One example where DBVI assisted a consumer with overcoming a barrier was a reception position within a state facility.
 Assistive technology (JAWS) was purchased for the individual to provide equitable access to this position.
-Training was provided to other partners/employees within the building to give them a better understanding of working with an individual who is blind or visually impaired.
+Training was provided to other partners/employees within the building to give them a better understanding of working with an individual who is blind or visually impaired. *Other examples include providing Business Enterprise Program (BEP) candidates and managers with technology necessary to operated their facilities/businesses.*

 (P) Evaluation and Reports of Progress: VR and Supported Employment Goals.